Having access to information when you're answering a chat can make the difference between a good chat and a great chat.

 Tabs help you sort information and access additional functions without having to exit the Dashboard.
 Keeping your workflow all in one place means you can be more efficient while answering a chat and save time for other things.

 This will open up the My Profile area of the Dashboard, giving you options for changing not only your personal settings but also for managing your Aliases, Global Shortcuts and more.
-Clicking the Tabs option under the Profile section will allow you to make changes to and customize your Tabs.
+Click Profile in the left menu and select Tabs to make any changes to your profile tabs.

 Here you'll see a list of all of the current tabs available under the My Tabs heading.
 The Details, Knowledge Base, Shortcuts, and History tabs are all available by default and offer a quick look at what a tab can be used for.

 The Details tab shows data for the current chat.
 Some details are automatically included, such as the visitor's IP address and operating system.
 Other information can be entered by you or added with a Pre-Chat Form, such as the visitor's name and email address.